solid/webid-profile/notes/pre-final-draft.md

 <#bq1r5e> a solid:TypeRegistration;
     solid:forClass bk:Bookmark;
-    solid:instance </public/myBookmarks/>.
+    solid:instanceContainer </public/myBookmarks/>.
 ```

-### Private Type Index (usually called privateTypeIndex.ttl)
+### Private Type Index

 The Private Type Index document contains registration entries that are private
 to the user and their apps.
 It is intended for types of resources meant only to be accessed by the WebID owner.

-Example of a Private Type Index document.
-This contains a private resource of
+Example of a Private Type Index that is an Unlisted Document, This contains a private resource of
 type `vcard:AddressBook` located at the resource address
 `</private/contacts/myPublicAddressBook.ttl>` and a resources of type
 `bk:Bookmark` located in the container address `</private/myBookmarks/>`: